Skip to main navigation Skip to main content Skip to page footer

 Iris Kalenderoglou, MPharm

-♦ PhD student in K. Loland lab, Copenhagen; February 2021-now; structural biology, molecular pharmacology and computational biochemistry of transporters
+♦ PhD student in K. Loland lab, Copenhagen; February 2021-2025; structural biology, molecular pharmacology, and computational biochemistry of transporters

 ♦ MRes in Biophysics (binding and NMR studies of protein-DNA complexes) with S. Shamas and C. Redfield, Biochemistry, Oxford (Oct.
 2019 - Jan.
 2021)